 75% of shoppers won’t scroll past page one of their search.
 If you’re not on page one, you’re not in the game, just warming the bench.

-An experienced Search Engine Marketing company will tell you that there are only two ways to get your page rank up to that level, pay or optimize.
+An experienced Search Engine Marketing company will tell you that there are only two ways to get your page rank up to that level: to pay or to optimize.

 Understanding the strategies and the contributing factors towards a favorable search engine rank will lead to higher revenues.